-- The Resource Leak Checker ignores run-time errors that can occur unpredictably at most points in the program.
+- By default the Resource Leak Checker ignores run-time errors that can occur unpredictably at most points in the program.
 For example, the JVM can throw an OutOfMemoryError on any allocation.
 Similarly, ClassCircularityError, ClassFormatError, and NoClassDefFoundError may occur at any reference to a class.
 Such exceptions usually terminate the program, and in that case unclosed resources do not matter.
+Furthermore, any method can throw RuntimeException, and the Checker Framework pessimistically assumes one can be thrown at every call site.
 Accounting for such exceptions would lead to vast numbers of false positive warnings, so the Resource Leak Checker assumes they are never thrown.
 Strictly speaking, this is an unsoundness: it can lead to false negatives (missed resource leaks) if the programmer catches these exceptions, which is a discouraged practice. - The Resource Leak Checker also ignores exception types that can be verified to never occur.
-In particular, the Resource Leak Checker ignores NullPointerExceptions (use the Nullness Checker, Chapter 3, page 31) and ArrayIndexOutOfBoundsExceptions and NegativeArraySizeExceptions (use the Index Checker, Chapter 12, page 96).
+In particular, the Resource Leak Checker ignores NullPointerExceptions (use the Nullness Checker, Chapter 3, page 31) and ArrayIndexOutOfBoundsExceptions and NegativeArraySizeExceptions (use the Index Checker, Chapter 12, page 98).
 Other exception types may be added to this list in the future.
 Please let us know if there is a type that you think should be ignored by filing an issue listing both the exception type and the verification tool.